RustAudio/lewton/README.md

 ## About the history of this crate

-I've started started to work on this crate in December 2015.
+I started to work on this crate in December 2015.
 The goal was to learn more about Rust and audio processing, while also delivering something useful to the Rust ecosystem.